DoubleDeez/MDFramework/README.md

 ## Why?
 At the time of writing this framework, I found Godot's existing high-level networking framework too limited.
 So I wanted to build something that had the features and ease-of-use of a high-level networking framework but also offered the flexibility of something like ENet.
+Even then, this does reinvent the wheel a bit.

 # Features
 * [Command line parameter parsing](#command-line-arguments) that can be queried at any time